Date of Award:

 Based on assessment of plant communities' environmental demands and site vegetation potential, the comprehensive classification system enables inferences about site history and successional status of ecosystems.
 This classification is consistent with the recent USDA, Forest Service ECOMAP and Terrestrial Ecological Unit Inventory structure and may serve as a valuable tool not only in vegetation, climatic, or soil studies but also in practical ecosystem management.

 Kusbach, Antonin, "Terrestrial Ecosystem Classification in the Rocky Mountains, Northern Utah" (2010).
 All Graduate Theses and Dissertations.
-Paper 679.
+679.